tweag/linear-streams/README.md

 We replace @never@ with @oneEach@.
 See the Haddock for how this works.

-The rest of the API are constructors that produce an infinite stream possibly from some simple arguments.
+The rest of the API are constructors that produce an infinite streams @Of@ elements possibly from some simple arguments.
 From combing the examples in the Haddock and linked to by the haddock, three common use cases emerge:

  1. Taking some finite amount: